 Both he and Churchill disliked women.
 The only difference was that narcissistic, anti-social, asexual Lindemann also disliked men and humanity in general.

 The Jewish Oxford Chabad Society claimed Lindeman as one of their own; however, David Irving‘s second book on Churchill claims he wasn’t.
-His father was from Baden, Germany (home for many crypto Frankist like made men such as John Jacob Astor), and emigrated to England.
+His father was from Baden, Germany (home for many crypto Frankist made men such as John Jacob Astor), and emigrated to England.
 Lindemann spoke with a German accent, and was nicknamed behind his back as Baron Berlin.
 Ironic given the role Lindemann played in bombing Berlin back to the Stone Age.
 With a dark triad psychopathic persona, perhaps he was Luciferian enough to be a Sabbatean-Frankist and brought in on special assignment?
-See Tim Kelly and Russ Winter Discuss Sabbatean Frankism’s Impact on the World
+See Tim Kelly and Russ Winter Discuss Sabbatean Frankism’s Impact on the World.

 Whatever the case, Lindeman came straight from the Aldous Huxley school of real supremacist racism (versus contrived racism).
 Lindemann believed in the chosenite theory, meaning that a small circle of the so-called intelligent and the aristocratic should run the world, resulting in a “stable society” that they could milk and lord over.